vishaltak/gitlab-development-kit/doc/advanced.md

 1. Install [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).
 It should automatically
    configure it for your shell.
-1. Install [the GDK required version of node](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/.tool-versions) using nvm, such as:
+1. Install [the GDK required version of node](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/.tool-versions) using `nvm`, such as:

    ```shell
    nvm install 14.17.5